Cinnamon Scones (with Cinnamon Chips)

 Store in an airtight container at room temperature for up to 3 days or in the freezer for up to 2 months.

-You can make the dough the night before and bake in the morning!
-Make the scone dough according to the instructions, but do not cut it (leave it as a round 10″ circle).
-Then wrap it tightly with plastic wrap and put it in an airtight container.
+Make the scone dough according ot the recipe instructions, but do not cut it.
+Instead, leave it as a 10″ round circle, then wrap it tightly in plastic wrap and put it in an airtight container in the refrigerator.

 front view of a Cinnamon Chip Scone on top of a mug of coffee